KaiNorberg/PatchworkOS/README.md

 iowalk(FDCWD, FDROOT, "/dev/pipe/clone", &in);
 iowalk(FDCWD, FDROOT, "/dev/pipe/clone", &out);

-proc_t proc;
+fd_t proc;
-const char* argv[] = {"/path/to/program", NULL};
-proc_create(&argv, PROC_SUSPENDED, &proc);
+iowalk(FDCWD, FDROOT, "/proc/clone", &proc);

-iostorep(FDCWD, IOFMT("/proc/%llu/ctl", proc), IOFMT("dup %llu 0; dup %llu 1; close %llu; close %llu; start", in, out, in, out));
+iostorep(proc, "ctl", IOFMT("give %llu 0; give %llu 1; start /path/to/program", in, out));
 ```

 We first create two pipes by opening the special file `/dev/pipe/clone` twice.

-Then we create a new process in a suspended state, this means that the process is created but is stuck blocking before it can load its executable, allowing us to set up its standard I/O before it starts executing.
+Then we create a new process using the `proc/clone` special file which gives us a file descriptor to a directory representing the new process.
+This new process will be completly empty, with no resources inherited from the parent process.

 Finally, we use `iostorep()` to write a series of commands to the process's control file taking advantage of the `IOFMT()` helper to allocate a formatted string on the stack.
 These commands are then parsed and executed by the kernel, allowing us to set up the process's standard I/O and then start it.